LeBron: “Definitely not giving up on the season”

 James was among a group of some of the league’s highest-paid players, National Basketball Players Association president Chris Paul of the Oklahoma City Thunder also part of the group, who met last week to talk about the season.
 Those players affirmed to one another on that call that they would like to see the season resume.

 NBA Commissioner Adam Silver told players’ union members on May 8 that he was hoping to make some sort of decision about the future of the season within no more than a four-week window.
-By that timeframe, Silver and the NBA would therefore like to chart some course of action by June 5.
+By that timeframe — barring any adjustments based on what’s happening with the pandemic — Silver and the NBA would be hoping to decide upon some course of action by June 5.

+That said, there has been no definitive timetable from the NBA on when a decision would be made.
+The league is prepping for many options.

 As of Monday, just over half of the league’s 30 franchises had reopened their practice facilities for voluntary workouts.
 But other sports are showing promising signs, with NASCAR restarting its season this past weekend, baseball working through some plans that could lead to a summer opening day, and live golf returning to television Sunday with a skins game in South Florida.